-It is almost 60 years since a notice appeared in the Glasgow Evening Times and The Milngavie & Bearsden Herald inviting all brethren interested in forming a new lodge, to attend a meeting in Westerton Hall on Monday 21st December 1959.
+It is just over 60 years since a notice appeared in the Glasgow Evening Times and The Milngavie & Bearsden Herald inviting all brethren interested in forming a new lodge, to attend a meeting in Westerton Hall on Monday 21st December 1959.

 At that meeting which was chaired by the late Past Master J.J.
 McNeill, and attended by the then Provincial Grand Master, Brother Harry Blair, the 67 brethren present voted unanimously to erect a new lodge.